pjotrp/guix-notes/README.md

 # Useful Guix commands

-This is a list of useful Guix commands
+This is a list of useful Guix commands.
+The quick path to installation is using the [binary tarball](https://github.com/pjotrp/guix-notes/blob/master/INSTALL.org#binary-installation).

 Add the guix PATH

     export PATH=./guix-profile/bin:$PATH

-Start the daemon
+Start the daemon (normally as root)

     guix-daemon --build-users-group=guixbuild